Euro up but ECB uncertainty, U.S. deficit debate weigh

 "There is not much clarity on what is needed to support the euro zone as a whole," he said.
 "The ECB remains reluctant to increase purchases of periphery bonds and the EFSF (European Financial Stability Facility) has not yet been fully implemented."

-Yields on Italian and Spanish bonds eased after the ECB stepped in to stabilise the market, but fears remain that both countries' borrowing costs are at unsustainable levels.
+Yields on Italian and Spanish bonds eased after the ECB stepped in to stabilize the market, but fears remain that both countries' borrowing costs are at unsustainable levels.

 Euro zone officials said there have been discussions that the ECB could lend to the IMF to provide the fund with enough money to bail out even the biggest euro zone countries.
 Pressure has also mounted on the ECB to step up its bond purchases.